Get in the spirit of spring and wake up your taste buds with this Asparagus Mint Salad!

 I was compensated for writing the original article and developing the recipe found in the May 2015 issue of Today’s Dietitian.
 I was not compensated for sharing the column or magazine with readers on my blog.
 All opinions are my own.

 I’m so excited to share that I am now a contributing writer for Today’s Dietitian!
 Starting with the May 2015 issue, you will find my articles and recipes in the Culinary Corner column, which appears at the end of every issue.
-You can find my first article and recipe in the May 2015 issue of Today’s Dietitian, but here’s a sneak peek!
+You can find my first article and this Asparagus Mint Salad recipe in the May 2015 issue of Today’s Dietitian, but here’s a sneak peek!

 “As a child, vegetables weren’t my preferred food.
 Other than peas and carrots, corn, and tomatoes in the form of tomato sauce, it would be sheer luck if a vegetable landed on my plate.
 Fast-forward a couple of decades, and not only do I like almost all vegetables, but my 3-year-old twin daughters do, too.
 While most vegetables are available all year round, one of the things we love the most in my family is eating with the seasons.”